+Notes: (1)

-(1) Represents the Group's relevant results for the year ended 30 September 2022 as reported in the 2023 Financial Statements.
-These results have been restated to account for the movement of the Group's Central & Eastern European markets from the Europe segment to the AAA segment as of 1 October 2022.
+Represents the Group's relevant results for the year ended 30 September 2022 as reported in the 2023 Financial Statements.
+These results were restated to account for the movement of the Group's Central & Eastern European markets from the Europe segment to the AAA (now known as AAACE) segment as of

+1 October 2022.